 23. Forget about your relationship once in awhile.

 "You probably have a lot going on besides your relationship, so focus on that," Farkas says.
 "Take days where you avoid anything that reminds you strongly of them.
 Doing this a couple days a week can loosen some of the deep attachment such that you miss them less without loving them less."

 "Make sure that phone calls, texts, Skype or Facetime are engaging," Lavelle recommends.
 "Skyping with your partner and being distracted by other things will have a much greater negative impact than doing the same while sitting next to each other.
 Make sure you engage."

-“One of the biggest challenges of long-distance relationships is the question of fidelity and commitment,” Bennett notes.
-“It’s hard never being physically present with someone you’re in love with.”
+"One of the biggest challenges of long-distance relationships is the question of fidelity and commitment," Bennett notes in his long-distance relationship tips.
+"It's hard never being physically present with someone you're in love with."

 While you do want to make sure you're taking care of yourself first and foremost emotionally, it's also a good idea to support your S.O. when you know they really need it.
 "Give them extra assurance when they're doubting whether it can work."